 If you are dependent of electricity like me and like the rest of the world, you should have a backup plan for your kitchen appliances if the grid goes down.
 If you aim to become self-sufficient, manual kitchen tools are mandatory for when there is no power.

-Cooking becomes a time consuming activity during a grid down event and it pays to have a backup for your modern appliances.
+Cooking becomes a time consuming activity during a grid down event.
+It pays to have a backup for your modern appliances.
 There are many reliable hand-operated kitchen tools that can replace their modern electric peers.
 Even more, you can find these manual kitchen tools at garage sales or you can get them cheap from various stores.
-Below you will find a list with some manual kitchen tools that my wife bought over the years as a backup for when the grid goes down.
+Below you will find a list with some manual kitchen tools that my wife bought over the years.
+They are our backup for when the grid goes down.

 Manual kitchen tools to consider for your off-grid kitchen:

 If you can’t use a food processor, a manual chopper is the next best thing as it will help you chop food instead of mashing it.
 These manual kitchen tools are sturdy and provide enough force to grind not only veggies, but also fruit and meat.
 My wife also uses it as a pastry cutter when she makes her pies.

 Although many people will use this tool to mash potatoes, we shouldn’t forget that a quality potato masher can mash just about anything you need.
 You can use it to make a variety of dishes and the wife uses hers when making jam.

 A manual peeler

 An apple/potato peeler not only peel, but they can also core and slice.
 There are many peeler variations and they come with a clamping or a suction-cup type system for added stability.
 Get a hand crank apple peeler just like your Grandma used to have as it will make your work easier in the kitchen.